bgoonz/BGOONZ_BLOG_2.0/notes/articles/netlify-cms-authoring.md

 Emphasis mine.

 Wanna see the real beauty of this?
-Now we can put **“Edit this”** buttons on all the content, and if you click it, you'll head straight into Netlify CMS to do the editing.
+Now we can put **"Edit this"** buttons on all the content, and if you click it, you'll head straight into Netlify CMS to do the editing.
 It works if you are me, my team member, or you, random person from the internet.

 ![](https://i2.wp.com/css-tricks.com/wp-content/uploads/2019/11/edit-this.png?ssl=1)